Why Are Visual Arts Important?

-Studying visual arts is a crucial part of any child's development, and some of the skills that can be gained include problem solving, non-verbal communication, spatial skills, and creativity.
-Brain research confirms that arts education strengthens student problem-solving and critical thinking skills, adding to overall academic achievement, school success, and preparation for careers in the future.
+Visual arts are a crucial part of any child's development.
+Amongst the skills that can be gained are problem solving, non-verbal communication, spatial skills, and creativity.
+Brain research confirms that arts education strengthens student problem solving and critical thinking skills, adding to overall academic achievement, school success, and preparation for careers in the future.

-The visual arts program at TCIS strives to create a new generation of creative thinkers in an increasingly changing society.
+The Visual Arts program at TCIS strives to create a new generation of creative thinkers in an increasingly changing society.
 In order for students to be prepared to compete in a global marketplace, they must be able to think creatively.
 Creativity, critical thinking, and the ability to uniquely solve problems are skills that cannot be outsourced, and they are critical for future careers.
 The ability to communicate and present ideas visually is a useful skill in most industries.

 The courses in the Visual Arts Department provide opportunities for exploration in art history, drawing, painting, ceramics, and sculpture.
-We help students to not only become open minded and critical thinkers but also experience a variety of visual arts techniques, skills, and learning outcomes.
+We help students to experience a variety of visual arts techniques, skills, and learning outcomes.
 The goal is to open a student's mind to creative ideals and train skills to a point of confidence, ultimately instilliing a basic competence and a healthy enjoyment for the creative process.